 It’s overwhelming to think that he won’t have to count carbs and inject medicine every time he eats!
-We are also thankful for the opportunities we have to pray and encourage others who are hurting.
+We are also thankful for the opportunities we have to pray and encourage others who are hurting and recovering from transplants.
 Bubba (69) has had a heart transplant and wife, Carolyn.
 He is doing fantastic.
-Cecile (79) is the oldest man to have an LVAD device keeping his heart pumping.
+Cecile (79) is the oldest man to receive a LVAD device keeping his heart pumping.
 He and his wife, Maxine love the Lord!
-Then there was Pearly & Nathan, Sylvia & John, We are making JESUS famous while we were in Houston!
+Then there was Pearly & Nathan, Sylvia & John, We are making JESUS famous while we are in Houston!

 Living in HIS Joy!